noobydp/CNC-Macros/README.md

 # CNC-Macros
 Enhanced CNC Macros for Klipper Firmware

-Drawing inspiration from Klippy-cnc ([https://github.com/vladbabii/klippy-cnc/tree/master](https://github.com/vladbabii/klippy-cnc/tree/master)), this collection of CNC macros is specifically designed for 3-axis CNC machines like the 3018.
+Drawing inspiration from Klippy-cnc ([https://github.com/vladbabii/klippy-cnc/tree/master](https://github.com/vladbabii/klippy-cnc/tree/master)), this collection of CNC macros is specifically designed for 3-axis CNC machines like the 3018 / 3040 / 6040, but should work on any.
 It brings advanced capabilities in workspace management, custom movement commands, and specialized operations for CNC machining, elevating precision and functionality.

-Note: Not all macros are meant for direct execution.
-Some serve as references for other macros or override standard behavior.
+The macros make use of the built-in SET_GCODE_OFFSET command to set the workpiece offset.

 ![Workspace Macros](Macro%20UI.png)

 ## Features
 - **Workspace Management**: Comprehensive set of macros for defining, adjusting, and recalling workspace coordinates.
-These are crucial for precision and repeatability in CNC machining.
-- **Custom Command Overrides**: Customizes standard G-code commands to incorporate workspace offsets, ensuring movement accuracy.
+- **Custom Command Overrides**: Customizes standard G-code commands to incorporate workspace offset.
-- **Specialized Operations**: A range of specific macros tailored for tasks like slab flattening and probing, enhancing automation and precision in CNC tasks.
+- **Specialized Operations**: A range of specific macros tailored for tasks like slab flattening and probing.
 - **Enhanced Machine Control**: Macros for controlling the spindle, emergency stops, and firmware restarts, augmenting safety and ease of use.

 ### File Structure